rafaelromon/debian-silence/README.md

 <img src="./preview.png" width="480">

-I know i just photoshopped the preview image but i did the same for the resources so...
+I know i just photoshopped the preview image but i did the same for the resources so :D

 #### Missing Features:
-* I haven't changed the helpbar yet as it required more than 5 minutes, I'll do it eventually :D
+* I haven't changed the helpbar yet as it required more than 5 minutes, I'll do it eventually...

 ## Installation